Sketch Map Tool Exercise 2 - Traffic light#

 • What are the main characteristics of the area you see on the basemap?
 Describe separately both basemaps, the one with the satellite imagery and the OSM data.

 • Could you orient yourself on the basemap?
-Are there points of interests / something you could use as orientation point?
+Are there points of interests (POIs, which are important for map orientation) or something else that you could use as an orientation point?

 • Would you say the basemaps are suited for participatory mapping?
 Reason your answer and think about participants that are not familiar with basemaps.